Deportes Tolima: 2010s

-In the 2010 Apertura, Tolima finished first in the regular season, this being the third time they do so in the last four tournaments.
-In the playoffs, there was a new format of direct elimination with home and away games.
-Tolima were matched up with La Equidad, who eliminated them in a penalty shootout after a 3–3 draw on aggregate.
-For the 2010 Finalizacion the team topped the regular season table again, qualifying for the playoffs, and won their playoff group to make the finals.
+In the 2010 Apertura, Tolima finished first in the regular season, this being the third time they did so in the last four tournaments.
+In the playoffs, there was a new format, with only the top four qualifying for a knockout stage with home-and-away games.
+Tolima played against La Equidad in their semi-final tie, who eliminated them in a penalty shootout after a 3–3 draw on aggregate.
+For the 2010 Finalización the team once again topped the regular season table, qualifying for the playoffs, and won their playoff group to make the finals.
 In the finals, they played Once Caldas: in the first leg at Estadio Manuel Murillo Toro, Tolima won 2–1.
-However, in the second leg, Once Caldas won 3–1, and won the title 4–3 on aggregate, leaving Tolima and their fans in disappointment after having such an excellent campaign but not being the champion.
+However, Once Caldas won the second leg 3–1 and claimed the title with a 4–3 aggregate score, leaving Tolima and their fans in disappointment after having such an excellent campaign but missing out on the championship.

-The team began their 2010 Sudamericana campaign in the second stage, beating Bolivian club Oriente Petrolero.
-In the round of 16, Tolima was matched up with Banfield; a 2–0 loss in Argentina left Tolima halfway knocked out, but in the second leg in Ibague, Tolima produced a great comeback and won 3–0 to eliminate them.
-In the quarter-finals, Tolima was paired with Independiente, with the first leg in Ibague finishing in a 2–2 draw.
-The second leg in Avellaneda finished in a 0–0 draw, with a controversial Tolima goal being disallowed, but the draw meant Independiente progressed to the semi-finals on away goals.
-Independiente went on to win the competition, which gave the sensation that Tolima had a great campaign since they almost eliminated the champions.
+The team began their 2010 Copa Sudamericana campaign in the second stage, beating Bolivian club Oriente Petrolero.
+In the round of 16, Tolima was matched up with Banfield; a 2–0 loss in Argentina left Tolima close to elimination, but in the second leg in Ibagué they produced a great comeback and won 3–0 to advance to the next stage of the competition.
+In the quarter-finals, Tolima was paired with Independiente, with the first leg in Ibagué finishing in a 2–2 draw.
+The second leg in Avellaneda finished in a 0–0 draw with Tolima having a controversial goal disallowed, but the draw meant Independiente progressed to the semi-finals on away goals.
+Independiente went on to win the competition, which gave the sensation that Tolima had a great campaign since they were close to eliminate the eventual champions.